MARISA KENNEDY IS

 For creators and writers with material that deals with a variety of different and distinct issues and characters,

-Marisa works as a Diversity Editor to ensure their story is told in an honest and authentic way.
+Marisa works to ensure their story is told in an honest and authentic way.

 This allows the story to soar without restricting or alienating potential producers, collaborators, and viewers.

 A Diversity Editor expands the lens through which your story is told so that it includes the unique perspectives of the characters you've worked so hard to imagine and build throughout your script,

 Marisa coordinates on the ground floor at various stages of production to ensure retention of creative authenticity surrounding diversity in the story.

 She acts as a liaison between teams and networks, especially where artists and team members of the global majority are concerned.

 Problematic practices negatively affect employees and clients as well as the product.

 Marisa works with executives and producers to ensure best practices at the leadership level by examining the unique culture within the institution, pinpointing problematic areas,